Logarithmic variance for the height function of square-ice: Proofs of the theorems

 Suppose we are on the event $\cB_n(-7n) \cap \cB_n(7n)$ and let $\ell_{\pm}$ be the two innermost $\times$-loops with values in $2 \le h \le k_0$ in $\Lambda_n(\pm7 n)$.

 Consider the event $\cC$ (see \cref{fig:renorm}) which is the intersection of the following four events

-Conditionally on $\ell_+$ and $\ell_-$ (which involves information on $h$ inside the two loops only), we claim that $\phi_{\Lambda_{50n}}^0[\cC]\ge c_3$.
+Conditionally on $\ell_+$ and $\ell_-$ (which involves information on $h$ inside the two loops only), we claim that the $\phi_{\Lambda_{50n}}^0$-probability of $\cC$ is at least $c_3>0$.
 Let us provide a lower bound on the conditional probability of the first event, since the bound for the others is similar and that one can use FKG to deduce a bound on $\phi_{\Lambda_{50n}}^0[\cC]$.
-Since the values of $h$ on the loops $\ell_+$ and $\ell_-$ are between $2$ and $k_0$, the FKG inequality for $|h-k_0|$ enables us to bound the probability of the first event in $\cC$ from below if we assign (the translate of) boundary condition $0/k_0$ on the rectangle $[-50 n, 50 n]\times[2n, 50n]$ as in \cref{prop:mixed}.
+Since the values of $h$ on the loops $\ell_+$ and $\ell_-$ are between $2$ and $k_0$ {we can first assume that the value is uniformly $k_0$ on $\ell+ $ and $\ell_-$ by FKG for $h$ since this lowers the probability of the $h \le 0$ crossing by FKG for $h$ (this is where the upper bound of $k_0$ is crucially used.)} Next, the FKG inequality for $|h-k_0|$ enables us to bound the probability of the first event in $\cC$ from below if we assign (the translate of) boundary condition $0/k_0$ on the rectangle $[-50 n, 50 n]\times[2n, 50n]$ as in \cref{prop:mixed} {(we interpolate the values between $k_0$ and 0 near the corners of the rectangle as in \cref{prop:mixed}, and it is easy to see that this is the worst possible boundary value for the required event in terms of FKG for absolute value)}.
 In other words, it is enough to prove the lower bound for the same event but in the domain $[-50 n, 50 n]\times[2n, 50n]$ with $0/k_0$ boundary condition, which is exactly what is given by \cref{prop:mixed}.

 \begin{remark}Note that this step crucially relies on the fact that the values on $\ell_+$ and $\ell_-$ are bounded between $2$ and $k_0$ since applying FKG for $|h-k_0|$ requires all the boundary values to have the same sign in \cref{prop:FKG_modh}. \end{remark} Overall, the argument in the previous paragraph gives us the existence of $c_4>0$ such that for all $n$,